top of page

 For an El Niño to Form - the subsurface water must warm dramatically across the Central and Eastern Tropical Pacific - and then have the warmer than normal water upwell to the surface.
 The opposite scenario occurs as an El Nino ends (colder water)

-During the period from 02 February 2024 to 24 March 2024 (top to bottom panels)
+During the period from 31 August to 15 October 2024 (top to bottom panels) -

 Find Out When the next